 The short video below from United Church solidarity partner B’Tselem, a human rights organization, shows Israel’s civil administration and police serving stop-work orders (a predecessor to demolition orders) in Khan Al Ahmar on February 19, 2017:

+The impact that ordinary people who seek justice can have when they take action is clear.
 Write to your elected representatives, asking them to act urgently for the sake of justice for the people of Khan Al Ahmar.

 - Write to the Hon.
 Chrystia Freeland, Minister of Foreign Affairs, and your member of Parliament: